SAP/openui5-website/data/events/ui5ers-24.md

 location: via ZOOM
 logo: ./logos/ui5ers.svg
 speakers:
+  -  Kateryna Sergieieva
-  -  Peter Muessig
+  -  Evgeny Reyzenkind
-  -  Andreas Kunz
+  -  Holger Schaefer
-  -  Margot Wollny
+  -  Lars Kissel
-  -  Stefan Beck
+  -  Sven Bernhard
 url: https://sap-se.zoom.com/j/94833714827
 ---
 The agenda is not finalized yet, but we have some good ideas already up our sleeves and will publish them here once confirmed but latest the week before.
 So stay tuned!